CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 -   **Capacitor CLI**: This is the core tool for handling app updates.
 -   **Node.js**: Version 14.0 or higher is required.
--   **[Capgo CLI](https://capgo.app/docs/cli/commands)**: Used for setting up and managing update channels.
+-   **[CodePushGo CLI](https://capgo.app/docs/cli/commands)**: Used for setting up and managing update channels.
 -   **Development Environment**: Choose an IDE that supports Capacitor.

-To initialize Capgo CLI, run this command:
+To initialize CodePushGo CLI, run this command:

 ```bash
 npx @capgo/cli init
 ```

-This sets up your project with the necessary configuration files and connects it to Capgo's [update service](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
+This sets up your project with the necessary configuration files and connects it to CodePushGo's [update service](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 ### Configuring Access and Permissions